ManApart/quest-command/notes.md

 # Quest Command

-An open world rpg with intense levels of use, experienced through the command prompt
+An open world rpg with intense levels of interaction, experienced through the command prompt

 This doc should be in constant flux; it's a collection of ideas and notes for dreamed of or in progress features.
 As features are implemented, any necessary feature explanation should move to [the design doc](./design_doc.md) and any user facing explanation should move to the [main readme](readme.md).